sjacaspuig/react-16_calculator/README.md

-A simple project in React JS
+A simple calculator in React JS